cbsd/cbsd.io/docs/cbsd/cbsdsh.md

 Nevertheless, **sh** comes with many restrictions (mainly when working with lines) which make writing scripts difficult.
 To alleviate this **CloneOS** comes with its own fork of /bin/sh which brings the additional functionality described in this document

-So if you want to change/add somethin in **CloneOS** or its modules, you have enough knowledge on the usual sh and extend several function.
+So if you want to change/add something in **CloneOS** or its modules, you have enough knowledge on the usual **sh** and extend several function.

 ## cbsdsh